Statement Regarding Great Basin National Park and the Southern Nevada Water Authority's Groundwater Pumping Project

 Private philanthropy has always played an important role in America's national parks.
 The generous gifts, large and small, made to our national parks have helped to make our park system the best in the world.
 Great Basin National Park is fortunate to have the support of the Great Basin National Park Foundation, which has made possible improvements to the park such as increased trail access, a new visitor center and exhibits, and the collection and transcription of oral histories.

 Become Part of the Tradition!

 The Great Basin National Park Foundation is a not-for-profit 501(c)(3) organization.
 Donations made to the Foundation are tax-deductible and are used to benefit Great Basin National Park.
-To learn more about the exciting projects that the Foundation is currently engaged in click here.
+To learn more about the exciting projects that the Foundation is currently engaged in visit our Projects page.

-If you would like to know more or are considering a gift to the Foundation, please contact Bob Morrill, the Chairman of the Board of Directors click here or mail your check directly to the Great Basin National Park Foundation, P.O.
-Box 181, Baker, Nevada 89311.
+If you would like to know more or if you are considering a gift to the Foundation, please contact Rebecca Mills, the Chairman of the Board of Directors or mail your check or inquiry directly to;

 To learn more about Great Basin National Park, click here or contact the Park's Superintendent Steve Mietz at email@example.com